Raspberry Pi Pico With SSD1306 OLED Display – MicroPython Example

 oled.vline(64,20,40,1)

-Use the function oled.rect(x, y, w, h, c) to display a rectangle. x,y indicates the top-left starting pixel, and w and h denote the width and height of the rectangle respectively.
+Use the function oled.rect(x, y, w, h, c) to display a rectangle. x,y is the position of the pixel on the top-left corner, and w and h denote the width and height of the rectangle respectively.

 oled.text("Rectangle", 0, 0)